OpenChain-Project/OpenChain-KWG/content/en/guide/opensource_for_enterprise/3-process/_index.md

     ![](ossnotice.png)

-    * For how to create an open source notice that aggregates the SBOM using tools, see "[Open Source Compliance Artifact Creation Tools](../4-tool/#5-open-source-compliance-artifact-creation-tools)".
+    * For how to create an open source notice that aggregates the SBOM using tools, see "[Open Source Compliance Artifact Generation Tools](../4-tool/#5-open-source-compliance-artifact-generation-tool)".

 Sure, here is the English translation of the Korean guide you provided, written in a professional style suitable for user manuals, help documents, and technical documents: